TSiu88/car-dealership/README-template.md

 1. Download and install .NET Core from the [official website](https://dotnet.microsoft.com/download/dotnet-core/)
 2. Clone the [repository](https://github.com/TSiu88/csharp-bakery.git) from my [GitHub page](https://github.com/TSiu88)
 3. Use a command line interface to move to the repository's directory with `cd project-directory`
+4. Run `dotnet restore` and `dotnet build` in command line interface of the repository's directory
-4. Run `dotnet run` to start up the program in the command line interface  -->
+5. Run `dotnet run` to start up the program in the command line interface
+6. Type the URL listed under "Now listening on:" into a web browser  -->

 <!-- 1.
 Download and install Node.js from the [official website](https://nodejs.org/en/download/)
 2. Clone the [repository](https://github.com/TSiu88/beep-boop.git) from my [GitHub page](https://github.com/TSiu88)